Maternity Leave for Contractors: Advice from 5 Self-Employed Moms

 pregnant lady

-Key Points
+Key points

-Even with self-flexibility, taking maternity leave as an independent professional can be expensive and logistically difficult.
+• Even with self-flexibility, taking maternity leave as an independent professional can be expensive and logistically difficult.

-It's crucial to think ahead to childcare choices and create attainable goals while returning to work.
+• It's crucial to think ahead to childcare choices and create attainable goals while returning to work.

 Even with the flexibility of self-employment, taking maternity leave as an independent professional can be a challenge—both financially and logistically.
-Not only do you need to plan ahead for your projects, bring in extra help if needed, and set boundaries with your clients, but it’s also important to think ahead to childcare options and set realistic goals when returning to work.
+Not only do you need to plan ahead for your projects, bring in extra help if needed, and set boundaries with your clients, but it’s also important to think ahead about childcare options and set realistic goals when returning to work.

 Luckily, as an independent contractor, you have the ability to craft a maternity leave plan that fits your individual needs.
 While each person will have different priorities, questions, and concerns, great advice can often be found by talking to people who’ve already navigated this path.
 Below, five self-employed moms share their maternity leave experiences and weigh in with their best pieces of advice.